Knowledge Types- Area

 For more detail within the results, choose the Map Tip inside Schema.
 This displays the schema attributes you have chosen.
 In this example, only the attributes DESCRIPTIO, HECTARES and NAME will be displayed.

-Discrete dataset worked example: Am I in a green belt zone?
+Discrete dataset worked example: What county am I in?